TheDigitalNinja/million-song-library/README.md

 ### Dev Server

 Start dev server by calling `npm run serve-dev`, this will automatically mound a server on `3000` localhost port.
-If any changed will be made during dev server run, source files will be automatically rebuild.
+If any change is made during dev server run, source files will be automatically rebuild.

 ### Prod Server